If Warren Buffet is right (and he usually is), then we’re overdue for a downturn.

 8.Plugin to education

 Invest in sharpening the skills of your team.
 Look for ways to increase their productivity.
 They’ll appreciate you investing in their knowledge, and you’ll get the benefit of higher engagement.
 Use the upskilling to springboard new ideas and processes.
-If you’re in a shared space, take the opportunity to tap into the community resources like ‘lunch and learns’.
+If you’re in a shared workspace, take the opportunity to tap into the community resources like ‘lunch and learns’.

 9.Take advice from peers